nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 4.2.
 Using Input-Output Tests
 -   Navigate to the `text-ui-test` folder and run the `runtest.bat` (Windows) or `runtest.sh` (Mac / Linux) script.

+## 5. DevOps
+### 5.1 Build Automation
+We use Gradle for tasks related to build automation, such as running tests, and checking code for style compliance.
+To run all build-related tasks:
+1. Open a terminal in the project's root directory
+2. Run the command:
+    * Windows: `gradlew build`
+    * Mac/Linux: `./gradlew build`
+3. A message stating `BUILD SUCCESSFUL` will be shown in the terminal if all tasks were run successfully.
+4. Otherwise, use the error report provided to resolve the issue before trying again.

+### 5.2 Continuous Integration
+We use Github Actions for continuous integration.
+No setup will be required for users who fork from the main **ATAS** repository.
+* Whenever you create a pull request to the main repository for **ATAS**, various checks will automatically be executed on your pull request.
+* If any checks fail, click on it to view the cause of the error, and fix it in your branch before pushing it again.
+* Ensure that all checks pass before merging your pull request.

+### 5.3 Coverage Reporting
+We use the IntelliJ IDEA's coverage analysis tool for coverage reporting.
+A tutorial on how to install and use this tool can be found [here](https://www.youtube.com/watch?v=yNYzZvyA2ik).

+### 5.4 Making a Release
+To make a new release:
+1. Update the shadowJar `archiveVersion` in the build.gradle file
+2. Generate the JAR file using Gradle by opening a terminal in the project's root directory, and run the command:
+    * Windows: `gradlew clean shadowJar`
+    * Mac/Linux: `./gradlew clean shadowJar`
+3. Find the JAR file in the `build/libs` directory.
+4. Tag the repository with the new version number (e.g. `v2.1`).
+5. Create a new release using Github and upload the JAR file found in step 3.

 ## 5. Appendices
 ### 5.1.
 Appendix A: Product Scope